WhatLibrarian/jekyll-now/OERweek2019.md

 ___

-PPT Slide 2
+## Things I Learned

 Project Management
-- Faculty
-- Editors
 - What are the limits of support in a 1 person operation
+- Notes: Understanding Copyright and Creative Commons in a Nutshell
+- Accessibility
 ___

-PPT Slide 3

-Notes: Understanding Copyright and Creative Commons in a Nutshell
-___

-PPT Slide 4
+## Immediate Future

-Notes: Information Literacy has Value
+### Information Literacy has Value

-This spring we will be facilitating a FEW around OER and Open Pedagogy and we hope that this will be an avenue to further develop our collective skills in ...
+This spring we will be facilitating a "Faculty Education Workshop" around OER and Open Pedagogy and we hope that this will be an avenue to further develop our collective skills in ...

 ___

 ## Resources Mentioned

 - [Pressbooks](https://pressbooks.org/) and [WordPress Multisite](https://codex.wordpress.org/Create_A_Network)